How the heck do caucuses and conventions work?

 The basics of the state convention

 At the state conventions, endorsements for all statewide offices are made by the party.
-If you’re elected to the state convention, be sure to let MNA know ASAP – we’ll be having more trainings, conversations, and ways to connect before the state convention!
+If you’re elected to the state convention, be sure to let MNA know ASAP –we can provide you training in preparation for the convention!

 For more information contact: